 If you are on a round trip through Scandinavia by train, we recommend to include Inlandsbanan – at least the Northern part from Östersund to Gällivare or in reverse direction.
 Take a direct train from Stockholm to Östersund: either a day train (journey time about six hours) with an overnight stay in Östersund or the night train available in summer from Stockholm heading Duved with stop in Östersund.
-For ticket prices and schedules Stockholm to Östersund check the website of ACPRail or sj.se.
+For ticket prices and schedules Stockholm to Östersund check the website of Omio or ACPRail or sj.se.
 From Gällivare continue in direction of Norway (Narvik, Lofoten), in direction of Finland or back to Stockholm.
 Tickets available via the links above.

 Another option is by morning train from Göteborg or Stockholm to Mora.
-Tickets available at ACPRail or sj.se.
+Tickets available at Omio or ACPRail or sj.se.
 In Mora you change to Inlandsbanan in direction of Östersund.
 Stay overnight in Östersund and continue by Inlandsbanan towards Gällivare.

 If you have more time, it is absolutely worth to make intermediate stops along the line.
 Inlandsbanan is probably the easiest way to reach Sweden’s untouched backcountry by train.
 In the many small villages and towns along the way you will find all kinds of accomodation, supermarkets, restaurants as well as culture.
 They also serve as perfect starting points for longer hiking, fishing or canoeing adventures.
 For longer trips along the railway line, think about an Inlandsbanan Card or one of their travel packages – see below.